komkanit/ADT_Code/README.md

 - toPostfix.cpp (Plan) - change infix to postfix using  STL stack
 - toPrefix.cpp (Plan) - change infix to prefix using STL stack

-* STL	= standard template library
-		= cpp library with simple ADT and algorithm
-		= see example at STLstack.cpp (can't compile and run)
+* STL = cpp library with simple ADT and algorithm, see example at STLstack.cpp (can't compile and run)